 - Avoid activities that may make your prolapse worse such as heavy lifting

-Mild cases, pelvic floor exercises are the first line (see post next post for details)
+- Mild cases, pelvic floor exercises are the first line (see next post for details)

-Corrective surgery.
-Not everyone with prolapse needs surgery but you may want to consider surgery if other options have not adequately helped.
-Surgery for prolapse aims to support the pelvic organs and to help ease your symptoms.
-It cannot always cure the problem completely.
+- Corrective surgery.
+Not everyone with prolapse needs surgery, but it may be something to consider if other options have not helped.
+Surgery for prolapse aims to support the pelvic organs and to help ease your symptoms, but sometimes, it cannot always offer a complete cure

-Please note: This is for guidance only, it should not be regarded as a substitute for medical advice, diagnosis or treatment given in person by an appropriately trained health professional
+Note: This is for guidance only, and should not be a substitute for medical advice, diagnosis or treatment given in person by a trained health professional.n by an appropriately trained health professional